Author |

 |

-I think tolerance is to accept people's differences.
-When you are tolerant you don't judge people for their differences and you don't try to impose your beliefs or your way of life if you don't agree with theirs.
+for their differences and you don't try to impose your beliefs or your way of life if you don't

 You accept their differences as they are.